unbelievableflavour/bookmark-manager/README.md

-# Hello World
+# Bookmark Manager

 ### Simple App for elementary OS

-Simple first Vala GTK App
+A Vala application to get your ssh bookmarks from your config file

 ## Installation